-There are a handful of circumstances that you could find yourself in that gives you the grounds to object to a wage garnishment.
+There are a handful of circumstances that could give you the grounds to object to wage garnishment.
 Knowing these can go a long way in helping you keep the majority, if not all, of your income.

 Another circumstance that can give you grounds to object to a wage garnishment is if you already paid, or are currently paying, the creditor.
 You can raise an objection if you: